 Why You Should Avoid Walking on Frozen Grass

 When a lawn is frosted, the grass blades are literally frozen.
-Any activity on the lawn while it is frosty, like walking on it or mowing it, can break the grass blades.
+Any activity on the lawn while it is frosty, such as walking on it or mowing it, can break the grass blades.
 When a heavy object presses on frozen blades, the expanded water molecules slice through the grass and cause significant cellular damage.

-One of the most practical ways to prevent light frost effects across your grass is watering the turf the night before.
-A deep watering allows the moisture to evaporate slowly overnight.
+One of the most practical ways to prevent light frost effects across your lawn is by watering the turf in the evening.
+Deep watering allows the moisture to evaporate slowly overnight.
 This evaporation creates friction and heat around the grass blades.
 As the night air temperature drops below freezing, your grass will still have a slightly higher temperature due to the evaporative heat processes.
 Thus, your grass won't reach the freezing temperature necessary for the water molecule expansion that causes damage.

 If your lawn does freeze and you need to walk on it or mow it, consider waiting until the sun is high enough to melt the frost.
 To speed up the process, do what turfgrass managers do at golf courses: Use a sprinkler to melt the frost with warmer water.
 If the weather is so cold that a sprinkler is not an option, then it's probably too cold to mow at that time as well.